 DC students can eat breakfast, lunch for free all summer

-WASHINGTON - D.C.
-Public Schools students, 18 years and younger, will have access to free meals this summer at over 100 locations across the city.
+WASHINGTON - D.C. residents aged 18 years and younger will have access to free meals this summer at over 100 locations across the city.

 The food will be provided by the D.C.
 Youth Meals Program, which works to combat the summer hunger gap low-income families face when the school year and the free breakfast and lunch, end.